twhite96/made-mistakes-gatsby/src/pages/terms.md

 All of this information is not linked to anything that is personally identifiable.

 ### Cookies and web beacons

-MadeMistakes.com uses a cookie named `fullcss` to trigger the loading of cached CSS on future page loads.

 Third-party advertisers may also place and read cookies on your browser and/or use web beacons to collect information.
 MadeMistakes.com has no access or control over these cookies.
 You should review the respective privacy policies on any and all third-party ad servers for more information regarding their practices and how to opt-out.